 Siddhi Vinayak temple is frequented not only by the common man but by politicians and Bollywood stars as well.
 One can see long queues of devotees and visitors waiting patiently for their turn to pay their obeisance and offerings to the Lord.
 Tuesday, the ruling day of Lord Ganesha, sees the maximum number of people turning up at the temple.

 Siddhi Vinayak temple is probably the richest temple in Mumbai.
 The construction of Siddhi Vinayak temple was funded by a rich childless woman who wanted to erect a temple for childless women who could come to Lord Ganesha to seek his blessings.

 Bandra - Worli Sea LinkClick thumbnail to view full-size

 This sea link connects the Western suburbs of Mumbai to Worli in South Mumbai.
 This - the first phase of the 4 phase project to connect Mumbai city from Versova to Nariman Point - consists of a series of multiple bridges over the Arabian sea to reduce the traffic congestion between the suburbs and the city.

-The Bandra - Worli sea link is part of the Western freeway a multiple phased project to connect Nariman Point in Sounth Mumbai to Kandivili in North Mumbai, a total distance of 29 kilometers.
+The Bandra - Worli sea link is part of the Western freeway multiple phased projects to connect Nariman Point in South Mumbai to Kandivali in North Mumbai, a total distance of 29 kilometres.

 The Bandra - Worli sea link has reduced the travel time from Bandra to Worli by almost 2/3 ie from 60 - 90 minutes earlier to 20 - 30 minutes now.
 This sea link was opened to the public in June 2009.